Hypencoder: Hypernetworks for Information Retrieval

 The method to transform $E_q$ into the weights and biases for the \mininame{} is performed by the \hyperheadlayer{}s and is completely flexible.
 During our experimentation, we tried two mechanisms to do this transformation as well as many minor variants and found them all to have stable training, which suggests the \name{} framework is robust to the exact \hyperheadlayer{} implementation.
 Though we tried two approaches, we settled on one for the final set of experiments in this paper which we will now describe.

-For improved clarity, we focus only on the weight creation process as the biases are created in the exact same way.
-The contextualized query embeddings $E_q \in \mathbb{R}^{n \times h}$ produced by the query encoder are independently transformed by $l$ \hyperheadlayer{}s, each of which corresponds to a layer in the \mininame{}.
-Each \hyperheadlayer{} converts the embeddings $E_q$ into key and value matrices:
+In the finalized implementation, the contextualized query embeddings $E_q \in \mathbb{R}^{n \times h}$, produced by the query encoder, are independently transformed by $l$ \hyperheadlayer{}s where $l$ is the number of weight matrices and bias vectors needed by the \mininame{}.
+For improved clarity, we focus only on the weight creation process for $W_i^q \in \mathbb{R}^{r \times t}$ which is the weight matrix for the $i$\textsuperscript{th} layer of the \mininame{}.
+The values of $r$ and $t$ are selected based on the desired shape of the final weight matrix.
+The first step is to turn $E_q$ into key and value matrices:

-where $\theta_{K_i}, \theta_{V_i} \in \mathbb{R}^{h \times h}$ denote learnable parameters for constructing key and value matrices.
+where $\theta_{K_i}, \theta_{V_i} \in \mathbb{R}^{(h + 1) \times t}$ denote learnable parameters for constructing key and value matrices.
 In the above equation, the embedding matrix $E_q$ is concatenated with a column of all ones (i.e., $[E_q; 1]$) to model both weight multiplication and bias addition.

-Each key matrix $K_i$ and value matrix $V_i$ will be used for the creation of the weights in the $i$\textsuperscript{th} layer of the \mininame{}.
-With the keys and values in hand, single-head scaled-dot-product attention \cite{AttentionIsAllYouNeed} is performed using a query matrix $Q_i \in \mathbb{R}^{r \times h}$ where $r$ is the layer dimensionality in the $i$\textsuperscript{th} layer of \mininame{}.
-In our case, all of the weights except the last layer are square matrices, making $r=h$.
-Each $Q_i$ is a set of learnable embeddings, similar to those used as input tokens for transformer models.
-Hence, the hidden layer representation $H_i \in \mathbb{R}^{r \times h}$ is then computed as follows:
+With the keys and values in hand, single-head scaled-dot-product attention \cite{AttentionIsAllYouNeed} is performed using a query matrix $Q_i \in \mathbb{R}^{r \times t}$.
+The matrix $Q_i$ is a set of learnable embeddings, similar to those used as input tokens for transformer models.
+Hence, the hidden layer representation $H_i \in \mathbb{R}^{r \times t}$ is computed as follows:

-A ReLU activation \cite{ReLU} is then applied to each $H_i$ followed by layer normalization \cite{LayerNorm}.
-Next a point-wise feed-forward layer is applied to produce $\widehat{H}^q_i$:
+A ReLU activation \cite{ReLU} is then applied to each $H_i$ followed by layer normalization \cite{LayerNorm} along the last dimension.
+Next a point-wise feed-forward layer is applied to produce $\widehat{H}^q_i \in \mathbb{R}^{r \times t}$: